IDFA 2017: 5 Diverse Documentaries on Queer Day

 Ayse Toprak – France, Turkey, Germany – 2017

 Short synopsis: Twenty-four-year-old Husein is from Syria.
 As an LGBT refugee stuck in a straight marriage, he waits in Istanbul for possible placement in Europe.
-He must hide his sexual orientation from his conservative family but he can be himself with his friends in Istanbul’s tight-knit gay community.
+He must hide his sexual orientation from his conservative family.
+He can be himself with his friends in Istanbul’s tight-knit gay community.
 To bring attention to homosexuality among Syrians, he decides to compete in the Mr. Gay Syria and Mr. Gay World competitions.

 · Review: Mr. Gay Syria

 Wow, this was definitely the saddest documentary of the day.
 You are constantly hoping for him and his friends to get a break and be granted a visa.
 You are also left wondering about their culture.
 Even though they speak of it so lovingly, you never get to see the beauty of Syria.
-The despair is real, though, and you cannot help but wonder what you would do had you been in the same situation.
+The despair is real, though.
+You cannot help but wonder what you would do had you been in the same situation.

 James Crump – United States – 2017

 Short synopsis: Antonio Lopez is considered the most influential fashion illustrator of the last century.
-This hypnotic collage of photos, drawings, archive footage and interviews with models and muses from those days is a tribute to the life and work of this highly energetic artist.
+This hypnotic collage is a tribute to the life and work of this highly energetic artist.
 His work was always groundbreaking; one example is that Lopez was among the first to draw black models.

 I had to go home after Mr. Gay Syria, so I cannot tell you anything about the experience of watching this documentary.
 You will have to see it for yourself!